DR. KALEB "KOFI" RASHAD, CREATIVE DIRECTOR

 My mother, Shirley Ann, was a nurse, an entrepreneur, and a community activist with the National Action Network.
 My father, who left school in middle school, confronted segregation head-on.
 For sitting at a whites-only lunch counter, he was brutally beaten—his ribs broken, his hair set on fire, and his body thrown beside a dumpster.

-Still, I grew up in a home pulsing with joyful anthems—Aretha, James Cleveland, Shirley Caesar.
-Marvin Gaye.
-Nina Simone.
-Luther and Al. Curtis and Stevie.
-Teddy and Bill.
-The Isley Brothers.
-The Commodores.
-Earth, Wind & Fire.
-And, a whole other canon of blues and jazz.
-I was born with these soundtracks of soul and survival, and I grew up with big questions.
+Still, I grew up in a home pulsing with joyful anthems—Aretha, James Cleveland, Shirley Caesar, Marvin Gaye, Nina Simone, Barry White, Curtis Mayfield, the Isley Brothers, the Commodores, and Earth, Wind & Fire.
+And I grew up with big questions.
 Deep ones.

-The works of Fanon, Freire, Du Bois, hooks, Baldwin, and King helped me understand how schooling—especially in a culture of white supremacy—often reproduces the inequities found in the broader society.
-I have come to understand that the deepest forms of learning puts you at odds with these forces--externally and internally.
+The works of Fanon, Du Bois, and King helped me understand how schooling—especially in a culture of white supremacy—often functions to reproduce the very inequities it claims to address.
+But I’ve also come to believe that meaningful learning, especially outside the bounds of conventional schooling, can spark reflection, action, and transformation.

 I am still learning.